Cham (district): History

 The first historical date in the regional history is the year 748, when the bishop of Regensburg ordered the foundation of a monastery in the sparsely populated region.
 About 100 years later, the royal castle of Cham was built and became a summer residence for the Holy Roman Emperors.
 The region was called Campriche or Mark Cham.
 In 1204, the Mark Cham became subject to Bavaria, in 1352 to the Electorate of the Palatinate and in the 17th century back to Bavaria.
 Nowadays, Cham still enjoys the laid-back lifestyle from the days of yore.
 Many projects have been initiated to give this area an impetus to grow, yet in spite of this, it is still one of the least-populated regions in Germany.

 Geography

 The district is located in the northern parts of the Bavarian Forest.
 It is situated within the borders of the Upper Bavarian Forest Nature Park.
-The highest mountain is the Großer Arber at 1439 m, located near the Germany–Czech Republic border.
+The highest mountain is the Großer Arber at 1,439 m, located near the Germany–Czech Republic border.
 The Regen river enters the district in the southeast and leaves to the west; most of the settled places are situated along this river and its main tributary, the Chamb coming from the Czech border.

 Coat of arms

 The upper part of the arms is occupied by the blue and white checkered pattern of Bavaria.
-Below the church of Chammünster is displayed (today belonging to the town of Cham), which was built in 748 within a famous monastery.
+The church of Chammünster (today belonging to the town of Cham), which was built in 748 within a famous monastery, is displayed below.